webxdc/.github/README.md

   on every tag of your repository, to build a `.xdc` file and add it as a release to your repository.
 - [release-python.yml](workflow-templates/release-python.yml) does the same,
-  but with your personal python build script (`build.py` by default).
+  but with your personal python build script.

 ## How to Integrate the GitHub Action to Your Repository